 Late in the text, there appears a phrase that many people today would recognize and admire.
 A visitor inquired about Confucius’s travels and teaching—moving from ruler to ruler and subject to subject—in rather negative terms.
 Confucius’s response is intriguing (Analects 14.32):

 - In Weisheng Mou asked Confucius, “Why do you seemingly dart from perch to perch?
 Is it that you wish to become a glib rhetorician?”

 Confucius replied, “It is not that I aspire to great rhetorical skills.
 It is just that I despise stubborn inflexibility.”

 The statement is problematic on several levels.
 Put ungenerously, some have characterized him as finicky and more than occasionally an annoying know-it-all who tells others precisely what they should be doing.
 We have all been in the presence of that kind of person, too.
-Let’s examine several of these passages from chapter 10 to get a better sense of Confucius, where he may be seen as flexible and inflexible.
+To get a better sense of Confucius, let’s examine several passages from chapter 10, where he may be seen as flexible and inflexible.

 - Analects 10.10: “While in the process of eating, Confucius would not engage in conversation.
 Once he retired for the evening, he did not speak.”

 - Analects 10.11: “Even with simple fare consisting of coarse grains and vegetable broth, Confucius always made a solemn offering.”